Structural dynamics of plant-pollinator mutualistic networks: Materials and methods

-An ecological community may be modeled as a network in which nodes represent the species, while edges encode the interaction type and strength among them: a link is turned on between nodes $i$ and $j$ if the related species interact.
-On the basis of this interaction network, species abundances can be described by a set of time-dependent functions $x_{i}(t)$, and their temporal evolution is commonly studied by recalling the generalized Lotka-Volterra equation
+The study of ecological communities is typically based on the analysis of species interaction networks, where nodes represent species and edges reflect the type and strength of interactions between them.
+In the adjacency matrix $M_{ij}$, a link is turned on if species $i$ and $j$ interact.

+Based on this interaction network, species abundances can be mapped to a set of time-dependent functions $x_{i}(t)$, and their temporal evolution is commonly studied with the Generalized Lotka-Volterra model:

-where $S$ corresponds to the species number.
-The parameters $r_i$ represent the intrinsic self-growth coefficients, ruling the dynamics of the $i$-species when interspecies interaction is dropped out.
-The information concerning this interaction is embodied in matrix $M$, properly endowed by weights, which corresponds to the adjacency matrix of the interaction network.
+where the indexes $i$ and $j$ run over the system species and parameters $r_i$ indicate the intrinsic growth rate coefficients, ruling the dynamics of the $i$-species when interspecific interaction is dropped out.

-In the present work we focus on bipartite mutualistic networks, in which nodes are divided in two groups $A$ and $P$.
-Accordingly, the interaction between different sets species is assumed to be mutualistic, while within species corresponding to the same set only competition occurs.
-This captures the evolution of several bipartite communities of plants and animals, such as plant-pollinators or seed-dispersal, where species belonging to different sets cooperate, while compete with those of the same group to get resources.
-In this case, the adjacency matrix of the interaction has a particular shape,
+In bipartite mutualistic communities ({\it e.g.}, plant-pollinators or seed-dispersal), we categorize species into two distinct groups, $A$ and $P$.
+For the sake of simplicity, during our analyses, we will assume that both sets of species, $A$ and $P$, have the same size $|A| = |P| = S$.
+Relations between species in different groups are assumed to be mutualistic, and competitive within groups.
+For these bipartite networks, the adjacency matrix describing species relation exhibits a particular shape,

-where the block $\Omega^{AA}$ $\left(\Omega^{PP}\right)$ stands as the competitive interactions among species belonging to the set $A$ ($P$), and the block $\Gamma^{AP}$ describes the mutualistic interaction between species corresponding to different sets.
-For the sake of simplicity, during the rest of the manuscript we will assume that both the set $A$ and $P$ contains the same number of species $S$.
+Block $\Omega^{AA}$ $\left(\Omega^{PP}\right)$ represents the competitive interactions between species corresponding to the set $A$ ($P$), and the block $\Gamma^{AP}$ describes the mutualistic interaction between species corresponding to different sets.
+Both interaction matrices, $\Omega$ and $\Gamma$ may have a particular structure or else be unstructured (random).

-The main aim of the work is to understand how the joint behavior of stability and feasibility is affected by the architecture of mutualistic interactions.
-Thus, the off-diagonal block $\Gamma^{AP}$ (exhibiting the same structure of $\Gamma^{PA}$) is the relevant structure for our analysis.
-This is generated by means of the model introduced in \cite{sole2018revealing} which permits to span nested, modular, and IBN structures in terms of four parameters: the number of communities $B\in\left[1,\infty\right)$, the noise regarding the existence of interactions outside the communities $\mu\in\left[0,1\right]$, how nested the interaction within communities is $p\in\left[0,1\right]$, and a shape parameter controlling the slightness of the nested structure $\xi\in\left[1,\infty\right]$ (see Fig.\ 2 in \cite{Palazzi2019}).
-More details regarding the synthetic network generation model are provided in Appendix\ \ref{sec:SyntNetGen}.

-The diagonal blocks, following the state-of-the-art \cite{Saavedra2015, Suweis2013}, are treated as unstructured interactions.
-The weights of both the competitive and mutualistic interaction are treated in the mean field interaction: